 Flavor chasers should reach for the Peak Refuel Chicken Pesto Pasta, which delivers the highest protein at 38 grams, the fastest 5-minute prep, and a pesto sauce that tastes like it came from a kitchen rather than a factory.
 Vegetarian and vegan hikers will find the Backpacker's Pantry Pad Thai is the best plant-based trail meal available, with authentic Thai flavors and a clean ingredient list at just $9.

 For special occasions and backpackers who prioritize whole-food ingredients above all else, the Good To-Go Thai Curry sets the culinary standard for trail food, though its $14 single-serving price and 20-minute rehydration demand patience and a larger food budget.
-And the Ramen Hero Tonkotsu proves that $5 can buy a genuinely delicious, soul-warming bowl of ramen that outperforms any instant noodle packet by a mile.
+And the Peak Refuel Chicken Coconut Curry anchors the high-protein end of the lineup, packing 44 grams of protein and 850 calories of real, fully cooked chicken into a single 5.36-ounce pouch for backpackers who care most about refueling after a hard day.
 Whatever your priorities, there has never been a better time to eat well in the backcountry.

 Related Guides